Evidence Estimation in Gaussian Graphical Models Using a Telescoping Block Decomposition of the Precision Matrix: Evidence under G-Wishart Priors

 \subsection{Numerical Experiments on G-Wishart}

 We generate a symmetric $\G$ with upper-diagonal entries from $\text{Bernoulli}(0.5)$ and fix the scale matrix, $\V=p\I_p$.
 For estimating evidence under G-Wishart, there exists a customized Monte Carlo method by \citet{Atay05}, implemented via the function \texttt{gnorm()} in the \texttt{R} package \texttt{BDgraph} by \citet{mohammadi2015bdgraph}, which is considered the gold standard.
 We use this method with $1.2\times 10^{4}$ Monte Carlo samples.
 Though the function \texttt{gnorm()} does not perform a maximal clique decomposition, it is sufficiently fast (see Supplementary Table~\ref{G_Wishart_times_supp}); and is a reasonable default choice without a prior knowledge for the clique structure of the graph.
 Like in the case of Wishart (Section~\ref{Wishart_results_sec}), to achieve an upper bound of $2\times 10^{-3}$ for the coefficient of variation of our resultant estimate, we draw $M= 10^4$ MCMC samples (after a burn-in of $2000$) at every step of the telescoping sum.
 We also compare with generic methods for evidence calculations from the previous sections.
 Mean (sd) of the resulting estimates are summarized in Table~\ref{G_Wishart_results_compact}.
-Our method gives results very close to \citet{Atay05}, with comparable standard errors.
-Of course, the method of \citet{Atay05} is specific to G-Wishart and cannot be used, for example, in the case of element-wise priors, unlike our method.
+Our method gives results very close to \citet{Atay05}, with comparable standard errors, { although we note that the method of \citet{Atay05} failed to yield finite estimates at $p=100$ and $125$ under these settings.} Of course, the method of \citet{Atay05} is specific to G-Wishart and cannot be used, for example, in the case of element-wise priors, unlike our method.
 We note here although there exist theoretically exact formulas for calculating evidence under G-Wishart \citep{uhler2018exact}, we have been unable to use them in any reasonably complicated graphs, and defaulted to using \citet{Atay05} as the main competitor.